Aleksftw/weather_app/README.md

 ## Interacting with the UI
 Once the local server is running, the UI can be reached in the browser by navigating to `http://localhost:8080/`
 To search for a city, hover on the looking glass, type your query and hit Enter.

+## Things to note
+- At this stage while the input does get sanitized to prevent XSS attacks, the app does not employ any validation (front-end or server-side).
+- As the app uses a free OpenWeatherMap license a **rate limit of 60 calls/minute** is imposed.